jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Accepting this does not mean abandoning your identities or communities.
 I practice cultural dance, cheer for my country, read ideologies, believe in a religion.
 But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live my version of a happy human life.
 Even so, I know my calories, heat, shelter, and electricity don't come from a wild nature, but from a technological ecosystem I work in, that others in and outside of my community, produce, graze, hunt, scavenge and so on.

+We are not a species fighting over natreu's giving tree.
+We are operating an ecosystem.
+With all the equally important and diverse roles that requires.

 I dealt with hundreds of upset customers.
 Rarely about money, as most assume.
 They were angry about being in the dark—waiting on hold for hours is worse than hearing bad news fast.
 Yet not one of them ever asked what tools I was using, what pencils I had to work with.
 It was always "what's wrong with you," as if I processed claims to replace cars or houses with my memory and my words, and not mountains of paperwork on aging software and dull pencils inside a society that finds it increasingly hard to kill old tools like commuting to office buildings or telephone queues and instead build new things quickly.

 By naming the "technological giving tree" in the vignettes, I wanted to hit you with where we are: the very beginning of a technomass Earth.
 We are Kai—the hunter-gatherer who walked for days to find a tree he could have planted at home.
 It's no wonder Kai couldn't imagine agriculture; it took humans hundreds of thousands of years to learn to master biomass in such a way.
 We are a few thousand years into a technological Earth.